Reducing your tax bill is an important financial planning goal. Here are five evergreen strategies for shrinking the amount of taxes you owe.

 Retirement fund contributions can help limit your exposure to the 0.9% Medicare Hospital Insurance (HI) Tax, which went into effect in 2013 as part of the Affordable Care Act.
 This tax is levied on married couples with wages or self-employment income of $250,000 or more, and individuals with income of $200,000 or more.

 Gifts to non-profits create tax advantages.
 Some specific strategies can help maximize your tax savings.

-■ Bundle your deductions – With the increase in the standard deduction to $24K (for married taxpayers) and $12K (for single taxpayers), bundling your deductions may help reduce your tax bill.
-For example, making a large donation in one year instead of annual small donations may enable you to receive a greater tax benefit.
+- Bundle your deductions – Itemized deductions (like charitable contributions) are subject to a reduction if your income exceeds certain levels.
+Making a large donation in one year instead of annual small donations may enable you to receive a greater tax benefit.

 3. Roth IRA Conversions